Work With Us

 If you work into August, you will receive an additional payment at the end of August for this period.
 You will still receive your July pay as stated above.

-Working at TIE summer schools
+Working at TIE summer camps

 Will I live on campus?